ipavlic/apex-fp/website/docs/api/function/match.md

 # `Match`

-`Match` is a matching predicate factory.
+`Match` is a matching predicate factory, designed to build functions for higher order functions of [`SObjectCollection`](sobject-collection) and [`SObjectStream`](sobject-stream).

 ## `recordFields`

 **Signature**

-Builds a record field matching predicate.
+Builds a [`RecordFieldMatch`](record-fields-match), a record matching predicate.
 The predicate returns `true` when applied to a record which matches all fields defined on the `prototype` record.
 Fields that are not defined on the `prototype` are not checked for equality.

 ```apex
 RecordFieldsMatch recordFields(SObject prototype)